Prenup & Marital Agreements

 We help clients prepare a variety of domestic relations legal agreements.
-Each situation is unique so the type and the scope of the agreement are specific to each client.
-A few of the agreements that we commonly prepare include:
+Each situation is unique, so the type and the scope of the agreement are specific to each client.
+Outlined below, are just a few of the agreements that we commonly prepare.

 Prenups are one of the most frequently requested family law instruments.
 A core benefit of a prenup is that each party understands their rights from the outset.
 A prenup can help eliminate the costly battles that often occur when a marriage dissolves.
-Our family law attorneys can help you negotiate and prepare an agreement that protects your interests and addresses your unique concerns going into a marriage.
-In cases where we were not involved with the preparation of the Prenup, we are often asked to evaluate prenups during the divorce to help invalidate or overturn them.
+Our family law attorneys will help you negotiate and prepare an agreement that protects your interests and addresses your unique concerns going into a marriage.
+In cases where we were not involved with the preparation of the prenuptial agreement, we are often asked to evaluate these agreements during the divorce to help invalidate or overturn them.

-Many marriages dissolve by mutual agreement with minimal contention.
-When both parties are able to agree in principle to the separation and the division of property, then the terms just need to be established and formalized in a legal document, that will be binding on both individuals and their heirs, assigns and surviving kin.
+Many marriages dissolve by agreement with minimal contention.
+When both parties agree, in principle, to the separation and the division of property, then the terms will need to be established and formalized in a legal document.
+This agreement will be binding to individuals, one’s heirs, surviving kin, and assigns.
 We represent many clients in this type of situation.
-We can help negotiate the terms of the agreements, advise you on a reasonable position that protects your best interests, and then either create or finalize the agreement with the opposing attorney.
+We can help negotiate the terms of an agreement, advise you on a reasonable position protecting your best interest, and create or finalize the agreement with the opposing attorney.

 Of course, these are only a few examples of agreements that can be developed to protect your interests.
 They can also be used to avoid problems.
 Separation agreements help avoid future claims of abandonment especially when custody is involved.

 If you are struggling with a family law issue in Maryland or D.C., contact us so we can have a conversation.
 Our attorneys can advise you on the way forward and, should you choose to retain our firm, help resolve the matter in the best possible manner.